ExcelliumSA/AppSecToolkit/README.md

 # Distribution of the kit

+> [!TIP]
-A release can be downloaded [here](https://github.com/ExcelliumSA/AppSecToolkit/releases/tag/latest).
+> 📦A release can be downloaded [here](https://github.com/ExcelliumSA/AppSecToolkit/releases/tag/latest).
 The file `Hash.txt` contains the SHA-256 digest of the kit ZIP archive.

+💡The file [metadata.json](metadata.json) contains information, about the current bundle release, that can be used to identify files that can trigger alert by an antivirus software.

 💬 Once the ZIP is expanded, you can init a shell (Powershell/Bash) in the toolkit using the instance of [CMDER](https://cmder.net/) installed and configured (launch the file `Cmder.exe`).